Reality Check: What to Expect in Recruiter Earnings

 • Director and above: $130,000+

 Agency recruiters work for staffing firms, placing candidates with multiple client companies.
-They function essentially as sales professionals, managing relationships with both clients and candidates.
+They function essentially as sales professionals, managing relationships with both clients and candidates to generate revenue through successful placements.

 Compensation Structure: